Jake-Prickett/SpeechToText-gRPC-iOS/README.md

 ## Description

-This application is intended to demonstrate how to leverage gRPC to perform Bidirectional Streaming by converting streamed audio into text.
+This application is intended to demonstrate how to leverage gRPC and Bidirectional Streaming to converting streamed audio into text in an iOS Application

 ## Technologies